kumahq/kuma-website/app/docs/dev/explore/dpp-on-kubernetes.md

 ### Example

 {% warning %}
-When using ContainerPath every `value` field should be valid JSON.
+When using ContainerPath, every `value` field must be valid JSON.
 {% endwarning %}